dbrgn/smartmail/README.md

 If you don't want to manually export environment variables, you can also write them into a `.env` file (format: `KEY=value`, one entry per line).

+## Deployment

+An example `smartmail.service` file for systemd based Linux distributions is provided.